The Big Match: The Match

 Between 1988 and 1992, the programme's main presenter was Elton Welsby, with Jim Rosenthal sometimes acting as a touchline reporter and interviewer.
 Former presenter Brian Moore was often the main match commentator, and on other occasions it was Alan Parry.
 The first live game under that title was on 30 October 1988 when Everton and Manchester United drew 1–1.
 Much of the coverage focused on the destiny of the First Division title, most memorably on 26 May 1989 when Arsenal's decisive 2–0 win at Liverpool won them the championship by the narrowest of margins at their opponents' expense.

 ITV lost rights to the new Premier League to British Sky Broadcasting and the BBC in 1992, and the final top-flight match shown live being Liverpool's 2–0 win over Manchester United on 26 April 1992, a result that sealed the title for Leeds United, who won 3–2 at Sheffield United earlier the same day.

 From the start of the 1992/93 season, Welsby left ITV Sport to work for Granada Television full-time and was replaced as presenter by Ian St John.
 The Match was given another new theme tune, "You Are The Number One" by Union, a theme also used for ITV's coverage of the 1992 European Championship.
 With the loss of the top flight to Sky Sports and the BBC, The Match focused on the League Cup, the UEFA Cup, the Cup Winners' Cup and international matches, and was shown as and when ITV had the rights to the various matches (the rights to European matches were sold on a club-by-club basis in those days, with the exception of the UEFA Champions League).

-ITV retained the rights to what was left of the Football League, but coverage was mainly shown on a regional basis.
+ITV retained the rights to what was left of the Football League (and retained the rights to the League Cup), but coverage of both was mainly shown on a regional basis.
 Many regions showed live matches on Sunday afternoons, and in many cases the programmes carried The Match branding, depending on the region: